Pagecord

 These fields are managed by the plugin.
 Deleting pagecord_token will cause the next publish to create a new post.
 Existing notes published before multi-blog support still work; the plugin adds pagecord_blog_fingerprint after the next successful update.

-For images you want Pagecord to host, drag the image into Obsidian or otherwise add it as a local file in your vault, then embed it in the note.
-Both Obsidian image syntaxes are supported:
+For files you want Pagecord to host, drag the file into Obsidian or otherwise add it as a local file in your vault, then embed it in the note.
+Both Obsidian embed syntaxes are supported:

-Vault-local images are uploaded to Pagecord and embedded in the post automatically.
-The plugin sends each file to the Pagecord attachments API, receives an attachable_sgid, and replaces the Markdown image reference with the Action Text attachment tag Pagecord needs.
+Vault-local files are uploaded to Pagecord and embedded in the post automatically.
+The plugin sends each file to the Pagecord attachments API, receives an attachable_sgid, and replaces the Markdown reference with the Action Text attachment tag Pagecord needs.
+PDFs are published as attachments showing a preview of the first page, a download link, and the file size.

 External Markdown images, such as ![](https://example.com/photo.jpg), are left as normal Markdown image tags.
 They will reference the external image URL and are not uploaded to Pagecord.